 Information slides allow you to introduce new concepts to your students and will usually form an integral part of a Smart Lesson.

-Begin in your Content Library, and ensure that you are in Edit mode by clicking the Edit button on the top right.
+Begin in your Content section, and ensure that you are in Edit mode by clicking the Edit button on the top right.

 Media information slides combine a title with either an image, a sound or a video and are a great way to introduce audiovisual components to your lessons.

-Type your chosen Title in the Title textbox, and choose which type of media you would like to include.
+Type your chosen title in the text box, and choose which type of media you would like to include.
 Images will be the default when using a template but you can choose another media component form the side bar.

 For more information on adding media to lessons, refer to this article.

-When you're happy with the slide, choose Add Another Slide or Save Lesson.
+When you're happy with the slide, choose Save Slide.

 Annotated text slides give you the ability to introduce your students to an annotated passage of text, prior to questioning them on it.

 To create a Annotated Text slide, click on the Annotated Text option when selecting your slide template.